Takeaways in this post:

 Malware, Cyber-espionage, and Spear-phishing

-As with WhatsApp, these digital risks still threaten Telegram messenger safety.
+As with WhatsApp, cyberattacks still threaten Telegram messenger safety.
 With groups that could include 200,000 people, it’s virtually impossible to know who’s who.
-Bad actors can easily infiltrate communities and drop malicious links and files.
-Incidents of stolen crypto wallets and secret surveillance of users have been reported.
-Without visibility and controls, it is difficult to monitor Telegram messages and detect signs of bad actors spear-phishing and cyber espionage.
+Threat actors can easily infiltrate communities or impersonate known and trusted users to drop malicious links and files.
+Besides the incidents mentioned above, reports of stolen crypto wallets and secret surveillance of users have surfaced.
+Threat actors continue executing multi-channel communication attacks, because this allows them to bypass most native email security controls.
+And without visibility and controls, it is difficult to monitor Telegram security and detect signs of spear-phishing and cyber espionage.

 Telegram’s 1.5Gb file size limit allows for more leeway in data sharing.
 However, it also means that larger, more sensitive files can be leaked.
-Bad actors or simply clumsy employees can leak, exfiltrate, and even accidentally delete much bigger amounts of data than with WhatsApp.
+Threat actors or simply employee mistakes can leak, exfiltrate, and even accidentally delete much bigger amounts of data than with WhatsApp.
 This is why enterprises that plan to use the Telegram app for business need policies to stop data exfiltration and accidental sharing outside the organization.

 Enabling Telegram App for Business Use with Robust Security and Compliance

 In response to customer concerns about how to use Telegram for business, our platform now extends our award-winning security and data loss prevention capabilities to the Telegram app.
-Customers will now be able to:
+Customers are able to:

-- Apply security and compliance policies to ensure Telegram messenger security
+- Apply security and compliance policies to ensure Telegram security.

-Contact us to learn more about getting started with Telegram and ensure Telegram messenger safety with the SafeGuard Cyber platform.
+Learn more about getting started and ensuring Telegram security with the SafeGuard Cyber platform.